FengYe-Lab/MetabolomicsDataQC/README.txt

-Mainly used for quality control of metabolome data, based on R language.
+Mainly used for quality control of metabolomics data, based on R language

 There are 6 ways "QC-RLSC","quantileComBat","eigenMS","vsn","batchNorm","qc-RLSC","QC-RFSC"